 No gardener, whether organic or not, is ever going to be able to grow anything without the right tools.
 This means that when you first decide to set up an organic garden, you need to consider the tools that are going to be required.

 Of course, one of the first thing that you are going to need to buy is a trowel set.
 It is really worthwhile investing in a good quality, ergonomic set as this will help your hands.
 You should also ensure that you have garden gloves, again top quality to protect your hands and also a lightweight watering can too.
+The next thing you need is a good quality watering hose, we recommend rubber garden hoses for watering.

 3. Always have a compost.

 A key part of organic farming has to be compost.
 After all, those plants are going to need something to feed them.
 Not only does compost help your garden to grow, but it also helps you to dispose of any food waste that you may have in your home.
 Which is great for the environment too.
-Having a compost is one of the things that optimises organic gardening and is a must have for any organic garden.
+Having a compost is one of the things that optimizes organic gardening and is a must have for any organic garden.

 You don’t have to have a fancy tub for your compost, sometimes a pile is all that you need.
 What you need us to ensure that you have the right mix of materials.
 You need to have plenty of organic waste, which is full of carbon and nitrogen.
 You will need to layer the carbon material (which is the brown material, e.g leaves and garden trimmings) and the nitrogen material (green which is kitchen scraps), all with a thin layer of soil in between.